Hiking & Trekking

 Itinerary5-7 hours800m/800m14 km

-After breakfast, transfer to the starting point in Bucegi Natural Park.
-Start the walk on a wide forest road and pass through meadows where you can take a lunch break.
-Along the way, you can stop at a sheep farm to try some local cheese.
-Optional detour to the Evil Waterfall.
-Transfer back to Brasov for accommodation.
+After breakfast, transfer to the start point in Bucegi Natural Park.
+Walk a wide forest road through meadows and take a lunch break there.
+A sheep farm along the way sells local cheese.
+An optional detour leads to the Evil Waterfall.
+Transfer back to Brasov for the night.

 Day 5: Rest Day – Brasov – Tampa Mountain – Brasov